From the Roku Ultra to Amazon Fire TV, these are the best streaming devices

 Why we picked the Roku Ultra:

-Prior to announcing its new line of streamers in October, Roku already held the top spot on our list, with the Roku Premiere+ earning the imaginary blue ribbon.
-Boasting support for 4K playback and HDR color reproduction, the Premiere+ was pretty much the ultimate set-top box when it launched at $100.

-In the new fall lineup, though, the Roku Ultra is down to $70, and it brings with it a slew of awesome features.
+The $90 Roku Ultra brings with it a slew of awesome features.
 Like any high-end streamer, it supports 4K and HDR (though Dolby Vision isn’t currently compatible), but that is just the beginning.

 The Ultra sports an Ethernet port to help improve connection speeds and a MicroSD card slot to show people pictures from your most recent vacation (or whatever).
 It also has a USB port, so you can view content from any compatible device.
 The box itself has a “lost remote” button that will trigger a tone from the remote (even though we all know it’s under the couch), and said remote has both a headphone jack and dedicated power/volume buttons that can control TV volume, depending upon the model.

 Night Listening mode automatically adjusts volume scene-by-scene to avoid waking up the kids.
-And if you ever readanything we have written about Roku, you know we love the Roku OS.
+And you probably already surmised this from our words about the Streaming Stick+ (or anything else Roku ’round these parts), but we love the Roku OS.
 From the biggest library of apps (aka “Roku channels”) around to an incredible cross-channel search function, there is no digital ecosystem that can compete.

-We won’t fault you if you decide to save some money and go with the new Roku Streaming Stick+.
-After all, you get many of the same great features for less.
-But we think the Ultra is in a class of its own.
-Either way, Roku rules the roost.

 Why we picked the Nvidia Shield TV: